Copying, moving, and renaming objects

 The CopyObject

-stored in Amazon S3.
+Amazon S3.

 You can create a copy of an object up to 5 GB in a single atomic operation.
-However, to copy an object that is larger than 5 GB, you must use a multipart upload using the AWS CLI or AWS SDKs.
+However, to copy an object that's larger than 5 GB, you must use a multipart upload using the AWS CLI or AWS SDKs.
 For more information, see Copying an object using multipart upload.

 Using the CopyObject